 PATH completed a 2006 Capital Campaign seeking nine million dollars in private donations to match almost $34 million from public sources to build 50 additional miles of trails.
-PATH designed and built three segments of the BeltLine project, a 22-mile loop around the city, as part of this campaign.
+PATH designed and built three segments of the Atlanta BeltLine Trail, a 33-mile loop around the city, as part of this campaign.

 New opportunities for trails surface almost everyday.
-PATH has over thirty new trail projects on the drawing board that will ultimately connect the region for safe, enjoyable biking and walking.
-Soon children will be able to walk to school, parents will be able to bike to work, and everyone will have a better quality of life as a result of the trails PATH is building.
-PATH will likely seek donations in 2012 to match $26 million in public funding to build 30 miles of trails.
+PATH typically has twenty to thirty new trail projects on the drawing board that will ultimately connect the region for safe, enjoyable biking and walking.
+These trails will allow children to walk to school, parents will be able to bike to work, and everyone will have a better quality of life as a result of the trails PATH is building.

-The 2012 Capital Campaign seeks $14.3 Million from private sources to match $25 Million in public funding to build almost 38 miles of new trails.
+In 2012, James C Kennedy chaired a new capital campaign seeking $14.3 Million from private sources to match $25 Million in public funding to build 38 miles of new trails.
 Notable projects of the 2012 Campaign include a trail along the Georgia 400 corridor and dedicated trails connecting the Atlanta Beltline to Centennial Olympic Park.
-PATH is determined to make Atlanta the most trail-connected city in the U.S.

 How PATH and Governments Cooperate